 You can certainly walk into your first court date and plead guilty to driving while impaired on alcohol, plus any other traffic offenses you were charged with after being pulled over.
 These additional charges can include open container of alcohol and speeding.
 But the lifelong consequences of having an OUI alcohol conviction on your permanent record must be talked about before you make that decision.
 John Webb will explain during your FREE consultation the total cost of an OUI conviction, including higher car insurance rates, losing your job once your employer finds out, and being turned down for future employment opportunities.Your chances of beating a Maine OUI may seem slim, but there are many defense strategies that can be used in court.
 John Webb has years of courtroom experience and case wins, and he truly wants to help you and your family.
 John will review your arrest video to make sure the police officer followed correct procedures from stop to arrest.When Should I Contact a Maine OUI Lawyer?

-You should contact Big John Webb or his two very able associate attorneys in Maine, Katie Campbell and Vincent LoConte anytime day or night, including Saturdays and Sundays.
+You should contact Big John Webb or his very able associate attorney in Maine, Vincent LoConte anytime day or night, including Saturdays and Sundays.
 The more time John and his legal team have to review evidence and file motions with the court, the better your chances of a favorable outcome to your case.
 Call John at (207) 283-6400 t set up an in-person meeting in Saco or Portland.
 Memories fade, eyewitnesses get harder to track down, and your stress level increases the longer you wait.